When I had seen Bhadang for the first time, I wasn’t really sure whether I’d ever dare to try this dish.

 - Kashmiri Red Chili Powder

 - Ginger and Garlic

 Talking about other ingredients, you can add the roasted dry Coconut p

 Some people also like to add Teekha Sev (Spicy Fried Noodles) to get the extra crunch to this recipe.

-Now, let’s take a look at the following recipe.
+Now, let’s take a look at the detailed recipe below.

 - 100 gm Bhadang Murmura/Kurmura (Puffed Rice)